xinmu01/xinmu01.github.io/_posts/2016-11-23-Language Parser.markdown

 I this article, I will summarize the basic knowlege of building a language parser(English).

 ## Context Free Grammar
-Context free grammar consists of different rules.
+Context free grammar(CFG) consists of different rules.
 Generally speaking, there could be numerious different rules.

+A string s is said to be in the language defined by a CFG if there is a least one deviation whose yeild is s.
 ### Unary rule

 NN -> man;